disteph/cdsat/README.txt

 If you don't, then do not change setup.ml by hand

 ===================
-Running the programme:
+RUNNING PSYCHE:

 ./main.native

-If no argument is given, the small examples written by hand in main.ml are treated, and printed in latex/output.tex Otherwise, you may give, as an argument, a file in DIMACS format, or a directory containing such files.
+If no argument is given, the examples written by hand in the parser are treated, and printed in latex/output.tex Otherwise, you may give, as a command-line argument, a file to be parsed, or a directory containing such files.

 Alternatively: